ipfs/specs/IPIP/0000-gateway-json-cbor-response-format.md

 ### Compatibility

-This IPIP is backwards compatible.
+This IPIP adds a new response types and does not modify existing ones, making it a backwards-compatible change.

 ### Security